RobertKielty/spring-no-xml/README.md

 Looking online tomcat seems to have better latency but jetty is better for scalability.
 I'm still trying to find a good article that compares both using java 7.

 There are a lot more features, such as filters (again no xml as servlets 3.0 is used), shiro/spring security, Argument resolvers, AOP, profiles (mock, prod etc) and so on.
 To keep this as minimal as possible I ommited these as there is no content in the application except the /healthcheck endpoint

+There are two ways to build

+- maven
+  make sure maven 3.0.5 is installed mvn clean install

+- gradle
+  in the root directory execute
+  ./gradlew wrapper (to use the gradle version in script) ./gradlew init (Downloads the gradle version in script) ./gradlew build (compiles, creates the war, assembles, testcomile, runs tests) ./gradlew idea (generates idea files)
+  ./gradlew eclipse (generates the eclipse files) ./gradlew acceptanceTestsLocal (starts application, runs cucumber tests)